tonsky/tonsky.github.io/_posts/2021-09-23-python-build.md

 Babashka almost made it.
 It was imperative, doing exactly what I wanted in the most straightforward way possible.
 It was cross-platform.
 Sure, it felt a little like a stretch (JetBrains isn’t known for its love for Clojure, and other people who wanted to participate would have to learn it) but I was in despair and ready to try anything.

 Babashka also was fast.
-I didn’t mention it earlier, but by invoking javac/cmake directly you can have an incremental rebuild of both Java and C++ done and new version of the app running by the time that only takes Maven/Gradle to wake up.
+I didn’t mention it earlier, but by invoking javac/cmake directly you can have an incremental rebuild of both Java and C++ done and a new version of the app running by the time that only takes Maven/Gradle to wake up.
 It’s a difference between 1 second and 3-5 seconds, but when you do it a few times a minute (yes, I like to try things out a lot), it becomes important and _very_ noticeable.

 So what was wrong?
 Unfortunately, batteries weren’t exactly there.
-Working with files (default directory, parent, listing children etc) was a bit cumbersome, invoking external processes was also tricky.
-I caught myself trying to improve usability of some functions but then it wouldn’t be portable, I’d have to copy the implementation whenever I go, etc.
+Working with files (default directory, parent, listing children, etc) was a bit cumbersome, invoking external processes was also tricky.
+I caught myself trying to improve the usability of some functions but then it wouldn’t be portable, I’d have to copy the implementation whenever I go, etc.

 Also, I was really concerned about forcing random people to learn Clojure.
-I’d probably try it again in when it matures and when the rest of the code will already be in a Clojure.
+I’d probably try it again when it matures and when the rest of the code will already be in Clojure.
 Then it’ll be a match made in Heaven.

 # Python

 Enter Python.
 It’s cross-platform.
 It’s fast to invoke.
 Unlike Bash, it’s a real programming language.
 It’s one of the most popular languages on the planet.
-Standard library seems pretty good: it is optmized for scripting as much as for programming.
+The standard library seems pretty good: it is optimized for scripting as much as for programming.
 All the necessary batteries are there: to this day, all my build scripts only depend on Python standard library and on zero external dependencies.

 From the very beginning, I was unbelievably happy.
 The contrast with Maven was stark: if I wanted to move some files to the folder, I just wrote one line to copy them.
 If I wanted to run a test, I wrote one line that invokes `java`.
 No more fighting with the defaults.
 No more “declarative” hints that might or might not do what you need.